paulgovan/PRA/README.md

 ## Usage

-Here is a basic example which shows you how to solve a common problem using Monte Carlo Simulation.
+Here is a simple example of how to use the package for Monte Carlo simulation.

 First, load the package: